Get the Product-Led Storytelling Playbook—Free

 Lead Strategist @ VEC

-On the one hand, SaaS companies are seeing the need to dump their old lead-gen playbooks for a more effective demand-gen approach.
-At the same time, B2B Marketing Executives charged with making this crucial demand generation transition are realizing that regular content marketing doesn’t work.
+On the one hand, SaaS startups have realized the need to dump the old lead-gen playbooks for the now more effective demand-gen approach.
+At the same time, B2B Marketers charged with leading this crucial demand generation transition are realizing that regular SEO content marketing doesn’t work.

 The trend says it all.

 Before 2018, a B2B SaaS acquiring a media company was rare.
-That changed after Outreach bought Sales Hacker in 2018.
-Five years later, several tech giants are following suit:
+But since Outreach bought Sales Hacker in 2018, more tech giants have followed:

 Make no mistake.

-These demand gen-media company awakenings aren’t reserved for tech giants with deep pockets.
-Startups not buying media firms are becoming one and using it to build loyal audiences, generate, and capture demand.
+These demand gen-media company plays aren’t reserved for tech giants with deep pockets.
+B2B services and startups not buying media firms are becoming one and using it to build loyal audiences, generate, and capture demand.

 Take Refine Labs.

-They have three podcasts, host weekly live shows, and publish videos of in-person conferences their CEO, Chris Walker, keynotes:
+They have three podcasts, host weekly live shows, and publish videos of in-person conferences their executives, like Chris Walker, keynotes:

-These media efforts haven’t only positioned Refine Labs as a top demand gen agency.
+These media efforts not only positioned Refine Labs as a top demand gen agency.
 But it emboldened them to successfully launch a SaaS product, The Vault, selling directly to the audience it built.
+As if that wasn’t enough, it also led to them starting another company, Passetto, selling, mostly again, to the audience they built.

 Another handsome example is Mutiny.

-They don’t have a podcast (at the time of creating this guide).
+They don’t have a podcast (at the time of crafting this guide).
+But they have an extensive content library of:

 As both cases show, it matters less if you buy a media company or become one.
-What’s paramount is that your media game creates demand, enables capturing that demand, and impacts pipeline.
+What’s paramount is that your media game creates demand, enables the capturing of that demand, and impacts pipeline.

 And to achieve all that…